ska-telescope/ska-pst-lmc/docs/src/api/dsp/index.rst

 ==============================================
-Digital Signal Processing MGMT TANGO Component
+Digital Signal Processing MGMT Tango Component
 ==============================================

-The Digital Signal Processing (DSP.MGMT) TANGO Component is used to manage the DSP.CORE process.
+The Digital Signal Processing (DSP.MGMT) Tango Component is used to manage the DSP.CORE process.

-This is component is made up of a TANGO device, a component manager, as well as including a simulator and a gRPC Process API, which used by the component to talk with the DSP process via gRPC + Protobuf.
+This is component is made up of a Tango device, a component manager, as well as including a simulator and a gRPC Process API, which used by the component to talk with the DSP process via gRPC + Protobuf.